-(Completion of the courses required in the sequence meets general education requirements.)

-- 2. Completion of the required courses in the sequence or their transferable equivalent. - 3.
+- Completion of 28 semester hours of the designated Associate's degree general education core (see section above).
+(Completion of the courses required in the sequence meets general education requirements.) - 2.
+Completion of the required courses in the sequence or their transferable equivalent. - 3.
 Completion of 64 semester hours with a minimum cumulative GPA of 2.0. - 4.
-Establishment of competency in computing, math, oral communication, and writing. - 5.
-Satisfactory participation in all required divisional and university assessment activities. - 6.
-Recommendation by the faculty and approval by the Trustees of Southern Wesleyan University. - 7.
-Application for graduation: It is the student's responsibility to see that all requirements for graduation are met and that application for a diploma is made by the dates specified in the university calendar. - 8.
+Satisfactory participation in all required divisional and university assessment activities. - 5.
+Recommendation by the faculty and approval by the Trustees of Southern Wesleyan University. - 6.
+Application for graduation: It is the student's responsibility to see that all requirements for graduation are met and that application for a diploma is made by the dates specified in the university calendar. - 7.
 Payment of all tuition, fees, and other charges.